APNewsBreak: Johnson to make Libertarian bid for Senate seat

 SANTA FE, N.M.
 (AP) — Former Libertarian presidential candidate Gary Johnson began his campaign Tuesday to unseat New Mexico’s junior Democratic senator, seeking political opportunity in the space between Democrats and voters loyal to President Donald Trump.

-Johnson’s name was added to the state’s list of Senate candidates as final paperwork was being filed with election officials.
+Johnson, a former two-term governor of New Mexico, was added to the state’s list of Senate candidates as final paperwork was being filed with election officials.

-Johnson’s campaign manager said a formal announcement would come soon.
+His campaign manager said a formal announcement would come soon.

-Johnson, whose 2016 presidential bid as a Libertarian sputtered after a live-television gaff on foreign policy, still holds a vaunted place in New Mexico politics as a former two-term governor.

 Most Read Nation & World Stories